Brprb08/orbital-control-simulator/README.md

 ## Why I Built This

-## Why I Built This

 I got interested in orbital mechanics after watching a few SpaceX launches and realizing I didn’t actually understand what happens once a rocket reaches orbit.
 Things like rendezvous, station keeping, maneuvers, or even maintaining a stable orbit were unknown to me, and I wanted to understand them in a more hands on way.

 At the time, I didn’t have a background in orbital dynamics or game development.
-I did have a computer science background, and I was looking for a project that would force me to work with real physics, and performance constraints instead of just writing another small application.
+I did have a computer science background, and I was looking for a project that would force me to work with real physics and performance constraints instead of just writing another small application.

 It started as a basic scene with a few objects moving under gravity.
 As I worked on it, I kept tightening the simulation and adding features as I improved.
 That gradually led to thrust modeling, attitude control, drag, better integration methods, and a lot of effort spent keeping everything stable and responsive at runtime.